Food justice movement: Indigenous Americans

 Most of the farms in the United States exist on stolen land from legislation such as the Indian Removal Act of 1830.
 This land was then portioned among white settlers for extremely low costs, through legislation such as the Homestead Act.
 Prior to European colonization of the Americas, the indigenous people that inhabited America had various regionally unique food resources.

 In 2020, it was reported that one in four Native Americans lacked reliable access to healthy food and had a much higher risk for diet-related diseases.
-American Indian and Alaska Native adults were 50% more likely to be obese and 30% more likely to suffer from hypertension compared to White Americans.
+American Indian and Alaska Native adults were 50% more likely to be obese and 30% more likely to suffer from hypertension compared to white Americans.
 They are also 50% more likely to be diagnosed with coronary heart disease, and three times more likely to have diabetes.

 Valarie Blue Bird Jernigan, the executive director of the Center for Indigenous Health Research and Policy, posited that these levels of food insecurity were a direct result of colonization.
 Her Community-based Participatory Research (CBPR) study on the Round Valley Reservation in Mendocino County, California, found that the 4,000 residents studied had nutritionally poor diets because of lack of access to fresh foods.
 The Round Valley Reservation's only sources of food during the study was a single grocery store located in the town over, with a fried chicken fast food restaurant inside, where 85% of its shelf space was dedicated to prepackaged foods.
 The only other source was reported to be a gas station which sold prepackaged snacks and hot dogs.

 Currently, up to 85% of Native American peoples on Reservations take part in food assistance programs, one of them being the US Department of Agriculture's (USDA's) Food Distribution Program on Indian Reservations (FDPIR).
 The foods that these programs distribute are often canned and prepackaged, inevitably being high in salt, sugar, and fats as well as low in vital micronutrients.
 Jernigan commented that reform would be necessary to target unequal health outcomes for Native Americans, explaining that her ideal solution was increased efforts to focus on providing Indigenous food sovereignty, a specific policy approach that would work to mobilize communities using multi-millennial cultural harvesting strategies.

+The capitalist agro-industrial complex has resulted in the promotion of GMOs and large-scale organic farms undermine Indigenous food sovereignty.
+"Indigenous worldviews and values of the webs of mutual care between humans and ecosystems inform careful stewardship that also provides fish, game, and other wild foods."

+Non-tribal regulatory frameworks exclude traditional tribal food systems and sovereignty.
+"For Plains Indians, food sovereignty is directly tied to re-establishing bison herds within their reservations and traditional lands.
+While food security can be enhanced through U.S. government programs, food insecurity over the long term can inadvertently be perpetuated through these programs by preventing re-ownership of food procurement practices; combined with meager inclusion of traditional Native foods, this can disrupt tribal food sovereignty."